The origin and design

 In 1956 exposure meters became available.
 The Rolleiflex got a dual range exposure meter by Gossen.
 It used a Selenium cell and no battery was needed.
 This meter was ‘uncoupled’.
 It means the result was not tranferred to shutter/aperture.
 The photographer selected a metering range using a mechanical switch on the name shield, metered and took a reading from the appropriate high-range or low-range window.
 Aperture and shutter were linked together, a proper sign of progress in the 1950s: EVS (please see above).
 The determined value was transferred to the aperture/shutter and locked.
 Now the user could change either aperture or shutter setting and the other setting would follow, maintaining the selected exposure.
 Once you get used to it, it is convenient but to those who are used to fully automated rigs it is more like being sent off to the Stone Age.

-exposure indicator, the follower needle has has to be moved to coincide with the indicator.
+is the exposure indicator, the follower needle has has to be moved to coincide with the

+indicator.
 The focusing knob has engraved scales for both m and ft.
+The picture

 value’.
-The smaller chrome knob sets the ASA and DIN film speeds.
-It is set at ASA 100 21 DIN
+The small chrome dial sets the ASA and DIN film speeds.
+It is set at ASA 100

-(ISO 100/21).
-The other two knobs hold the film spools and can be pulled for changing film.
+21 DIN (ISO 100/21).
+The other two knobs hold the film spools and can be pulled for

 Photo ©2020 F.W.
 Stutterheim